bcgov/land-designations-shinyapp/OpenShift/Templates/README.md

 Login to the server using the oc command from the page.
 Switch to the Tools project by running:
-`oc project land-designations-tools`
+`oc project moe-land-designations-tools`

-`oc process -f https://raw.githubusercontent.com/bcgov/land-designations/master/OpenShift/templates/build-template.json | oc create -f -`
+`oc process -f https://raw.githubusercontent.com/bcgov-c/moe-land-designations/master/OpenShift/templates/build-template.json | oc create -f -`

 This will produce several builds and image streams.